 With a data-informed evaluation specifically tailored to you, the doctor utilizes the system to make recommendations for a treatment plan, including antibiotics, holistic remedies and even lifestyle changes.
-In the end, thanks to artificial intelligence (AI), the time and money you spend on this visit are significantly lower than what you’ve spent in the past.
+In the end, thanks to AI, the time and money you spend on this visit are significantly lower than what you’ve spent in the past.

 Does this sound like a dream?
 It’s slowing becoming reality.
-AI holds promise for this kind of personalized medicine, but we have a long way to go.
+Artificial Intelligence holds promise for this kind of personalized medicine, but we have a long way to go.
 Today, for every hour physicians see patients they spend two additional hours on paperwork.

 Today’s Siloed Data, Tomorrow’s AI Future